-After 2 busy days of sales training, our week concluded as it always does with our Award ceremony and dinner, where we get the chance to recognize some of our exceptional employees.
+After a day of fun and a day of Sales Training, our 2018 Annual Meeting concluded as it always does with our Award ceremony and dinner, where we get the chance to recognize some of our exceptional employees.

 Each year we take a moment to recognize those employees who reached milestone anniversaries during the previous year (anniversaries measured from date of most recent hire), and those who retired.

 The first award of the night was the Pride Award.
 This award is given each year to individuals who make an extra effort to make a difference in their branch and at Atlantic Plywood as a whole.
 The people that receive this award have not only consistently accomplished the task and goals that have been asked of them, but have also shown a strong commitment to Atlantic’s missions and values.
 They take great Pride in not only getting the job done, but also going beyond what is expected of them in contributing their time, energy, and talents to further the growth and development of our Company.

 Pride is a personal commitment!
 It is an attitude which separates!
 Because to them “It is a Matter of Pride”

 This year’s winners were: Lynn Troisi (Corp), Michelle Moore (CT), Mike Devito (CT), Eric Coleman (ALB), Larry Walker (Woburn), Jill Ferdinand (NJ), and Dan Brandao (RI).